 Only make your first payment to them after you have received this in the mail and approve of the terms as written.

-It typically takes about one month for Action Financial Services to remove their account from your credit report.
+It typically takes about one month for them to remove their account from your credit report.

 Monitor your report closely to ensure that they stand by their word.